• Skip to primary navigation

 Instructions

-• Prep your smoker according to manufacture’s directions.
+• Prep your smoker according to manufacture's directions.
 We used cherry wood pellets in our Traeger electric smoker.
-Set your smoker for cooking at about 230 – 240 degrees F. Place the pan with the spiral cut ham on the smoker and close lid.
+Set your smoker for cooking at about 230 – 240 degrees Fahrenheit.
+Place the pan with the spiral cut ham on the smoker grates and close lid.
 Baste the ham every hour with more of the glaze.

 • The smoking process will take 3 hours.
 This is a double smoked ham so the ham is already cooked, this process adds more smoke flavor and the glaze.